 Seventh: HIPPA regulations underscore the importance of doctor-patient confidentiality.
 Yet the Church goes even further in preserving the secrecy of the confessional.
 Canon 983 of the 1983 Code of Canon Law asserts: “The sacramental seal is inviolable; therefore, it is a crime for a confessor in any way to betray a penitent by word or in any other manner or for any reason.”
 Fear not.
 What happens in confession stays in confession.

 Eighth: Doctors are not immune from sickness.
 They can, in fact, die of the very illnesses they themselves treat in others.
 For example, my own father, a general surgeon, died of colon cancer, a disease he himself encountered all too frequently in his patients.
-Yet a clean bill of health is not a prerequisite for practicing medicine.
+Fortunately, a clean bill of health is not a prerequisite for practicing medicine.
 Dad continued to work for two years after his original diagnosis.
 Alas!
 Priests are not impeccable.
 They can go to hell for the same sins they absolve in confession.
 A spotless soul, however, is not a requirement for confessors.
 God can use even a sinful priest to forgive sins.
 Pray for your doctor, of course, but, by all means, pray for your confessor.

 So the next time someone tells you that he or she cannot understand why it is necessary to go to a priest for the forgiveness of sins, tell that person that you too are just as baffled.
 Why should Jesus choose to make use of frail priests when He could just as easily forgive us directly?
 Then again, why should Our Lord choose to rely on fallible doctors when He could just as easily heal us without their intervention?
 As I said earlier, ours is not to question the ways of the Almighty, the Great Healer of body and soul.